purplebase/purplestack/CONTEXT.md

 **Use skeleton loading** for structured content (feeds, profiles, forms). **Use spinners** only for buttons or short operations.

+**Pull-to-Refresh**: DO NOT use pull-to-refresh when streaming data.
+Streaming already refreshes automatically via the request notifier, making pull-to-refresh redundant and potentially confusing.

 ```dart
 // Skeleton loading example for a card list
 ListView.builder(